LilianBoulard/activities/README.md

 ## 🤔 How does it work ?

-Datasets are pulled from [ParisOpenData](https://opendata.paris.fr/pages/home/) and are aggregated in a normalized manner.
+Datasets are pulled from [ParisOpenData](https://opendata.paris.fr/pages/home/) and aggregated in a normalized manner.
 They are then stored in a read-only in-memory [Redis](https://redis.io/) database, which has the advantage of being both lightweight on the system, and extremely fast.